constellation-daq/Constellation/docs/application_development/tutorials/satellite_py.md

 For the steady state action for the `RUN` state, see below.

-Let us implement some basic transitions in our tutorial class:
+The following code implements some basic transitions into the tutorial class:

 ```python
 import socket